OfficeDev/teams-toolkit-samples/templates/message-extension-action-js/README.md

 > For local debugging using Teams Toolkit CLI, you need to do some extra steps described in [Set up your Teams Toolkit CLI for local debugging](https://aka.ms/teamsfx-cli-debugging).

 1. First, select the Teams Toolkit icon on the left in the VS Code toolbar.
-2. Press F5 to start debugging which launches your app in Teams App Test Tool using a web browser.
+2. Press F5 to start debugging which launches your app in Microsoft 365 Agents playground using a web browser.
 3. To trigger the action command, you can click the `+` under compose message area and select `Action Command`.

 **Congratulations**!
-You are running an application that can share information in rich format by creating an Adaptive Card in Teams App Test Tool.
+You are running an application that can share information in rich format by creating an Adaptive Card in Microsoft 365 Agents playground.

 ![action-ME](https://github.com/user-attachments/assets/b49b530f-9909-4557-b15a-fde9565fc40c)